Go Paddling in the Glens Falls Region & Lower Adirondacks

 There is a free public launch site for easy canoe and kayak access open seasonally from dawn to dusk at Glen Lake.
 The dock is located on Glen Lake Road, and it is close to picnic tables and a small parking area.

-The Battenkill River is a tributary of the Hudson River that starts in Vermont and flows into New York near Greenwich, just about a half an hour southeast of Glens Falls.
-The Battenkill offers top notch paddling opportunities in addition to fishing.
-If you don't own a kayak or canoe this could be a great choice, as there are places you can rent from.
+The Battenkill River is a tributary of the Hudson River that starts in Manchester, Vermont and flows into New York near Greenwich, just about a half an hour southeast of Glens Falls.
+There are several access points along the river, which are detailed at the link below:

 Blue Mountain Lake

 Blue Mountain Lake, located just outside the Village of Blue Mountain Lake about an hour and 15 minutes from Glens Falls, is known for its crystal-clear waters.
 There are two private boat launches along Route 28 which may charge a fee, or you can rent kayaks from Blue Mountain Lake Boat Livery.

 The Bog River, also known as the Bog River Flow, is an 18-mile river that flows into Hitchens Pond.
 There is a launch site off Route 421 south of the Village of Tupper Lake, a little under two hours from Glens Falls.
 No motorboats are allowed on this river, making it perfect for paddlers.

 Fulton Chain of Lakes

 The Fulton Chain of Lakes can be found in Old Forge, about two hours from Glens Falls.
 This paddling destination offers the quintessential Adirondack experience with Adirondack great camps and cottages lining the water.
 It's also close to Adirondack attractions like the Enchanted Forest Water Safari and McCauley Mountain Ski Center.